OpenCyphal/libcanard/README.md

 - Detailed time complexity and memory requirement models for the benefit of real-time high-integrity applications.
 - Purely reactive API without the need for background servicing.
 - Support for the Classic CAN and CAN FD.
-- Support for redundant transports.
+- Support for redundant network interfaces.
 - Compatibility with 8/16/32/64-bit platforms.
 - Compatibility with extremely resource-constrained baremetal environments starting from 32K ROM and 32K RAM.
 - Implemented in ≈1000 lines of code.